nokotamustang/OpenGL_and_Vulkan_3D/README.md

 This is the motivation to create your own engines, whether is is for games, visual effects, or other interactive applications.
 Also to state the obvious, using open source frameworks or engines means you have no licensing or royalty issues to resolve.
 Despite that, I also wonder how can aspiring computer engineers advance the state of the art if they use pre-built things, instead of learning how things work and implementing their own work.

-A final note, the sections in this repository are divided into:
+A final note, the sections in this repository are divided into demo areas like this:

--   Opengl Python apps.
+-   OpenGL Python apps.
 -   OpenGL C++ apps.
 -   Vulkan C++ apps.

+Each section contains a small summary of the code eco-system and setup guide for newbies, then a series of subsections with code demonstrations of techniques.

-It is accessible to skip to what you want to read, however It might be better to stick around and work through the whole doc; I leave that up to you and am grateful for your time.
+It is accessible to skip to what section you want to read, however It might be better to stick around and work through the whole doc; I leave that up to you and am grateful for your time.

 ## Python 3.12.10, ModernGL, and Pygame

-_**Python code not ready yet for all project demos; I will include project source code for series 3 and 4 soon! - Charlie**_
+_**Not all python is ready yet, I will include project source code for series 3 and 4 after updating and cleaning them up. - Charlie**_

 Python is much simpler to configure with pip, and the ModernGL library makes it easy to get started with OpenGL in Python.
 ModernGL wraps OpenGL in Python and simplifies the process of creating 3D graphics by grouping API calls into simpler logical routines.
 Since the base module is compiled in C, the python wrapper provided by ModernGL is still fast for rendering.
 See the ModernGL documentation for more information: <https://moderngl.readthedocs.io/en/latest/reference/moderngl.html>.